numian/als-adaptive-brightness/README.md

 als-auto-brightness
 ===================

-Hopefully, it will change the screen backlight according to the ambiente light sensor value (ALS)
+Hopefully, it will change the screen backlight according to the ambient light sensor value (ALS)